-In case you’ve missed the promotions at your neighborhood donut shop, it’s National Donut Day.
-Since I had some sour cream left over from a tasty corn hot dish (think casserole or spoon pudding) I made last week, I decided to try a recipe for sour cream donuts.
-These are possibly my favorite type of donuts.
-I definitely prefer cake to yeast and I find traditional glazed and powered sugar donuts overly sweet.
+In case you’ve missed the promotions at your neighborhood doughnut shop, it’s National Doughnut Day.
+Since I had some sour cream left over from a tasty corn hot dish (think casserole or spoon pudding) I made last week, I decided to try a recipe for sour cream doughnuts.
+These are possibly my favorite variety.
+I definitely prefer cake doughnuts to yeast, and I find traditional glazed and powered sugar doughnuts overly sweet.

 If you want to make these in a waffle iron, you can do the following:

-These were best hot off the waffle iron because they have a crispness outside that goes away as they cool.
-They’re tasty reheated in a toaster, too, and they crisp back up nicely.
+These were best hot off the waffle iron because they have a crispness on the outside that goes away as they cool.
+They crisp up nicely when reheated in a toaster, though.
 I broke mine into pieces and tried various toppings: a dusting of powdered sugar, store-bought icing, peanut butter, and plain.
 My favorite was the powdered sugar.
 It added just the right amount of sweetness and paired great with my afternoon coffee pick-me-up.
 The touch of nutmeg in the dough (I opted for 1/4 teaspoon) made these wonuts (doffles?) great plain, too.

-So are these as good as traditionally fried and glazed sour cream donuts?
-No, the waffle iron smashes out sun fluffiness, but they are easier, taste as good, and contain less fat.
+So are these as good as traditionally fried and glazed sour cream doughnuts?
+No, the waffle iron smashes out some fluffiness, but they are easier, taste good, and contain less fat.
 I will definitely make these again.